-What is EMDR?
+What is EMDR Therapy?

 What does EMDR stand for?

 EMDR stands for Eye Movement Desensitization and Reprocessing.
 It is a type of psychological therapy that is used to treat trauma, anxiety, depression, and other mental health conditions that are linked to traumatic or adverse life events.
-EMDR is a structured treatment approach that focuses on processing past experiences and emotions that may be contributing to your current symptoms or life difficulties, as well as looking ahead to increasing your quality of life in the future.
+EMDR Therapy is a structured treatment approach that focuses on processing past experiences and emotions that may be contributing to your current symptoms or life difficulties, as well as looking ahead to increasing your quality of life in the future.

 Is EMDR Therapy endorsed and recognised treatment?

-What happens during an EMDR Session?
+What happens during an EMDR session?

-During an EMDR session, the therapist will typically ask you to recall a traumatic event while simultaneously engaging in some form of bilateral stimulation, such as rapidly moving your eyes back and forth.
+During an EMDR session, the therapist will typically ask you to recall a traumatic event while simultaneously engaging in bilateral stimulation, such as rapidly moving your eyes back and forth.
 The eye movements activate the brain’s natural healing mechanism, similar to what occurs during rapid eye movement (REM) sleep, when the eyes flicker left and right while you are dreaming.

 When you recall a memory, it moves from your long-term memory to your short-term memory, otherwise known as working memory.
 Keeping the memory in mind while tracking the therapist’s fingers at the same time means that your working memory has to process a lot of information at the same time, therefore ‘overloading’ your working memory.
-As a result of all of this, three things usually happen:
+As a result of all of this, three things usually happen: the memory becomes more distant; emotional distress diminishes; and new, more helpful beliefs emerge

 Pathways start connecting between the emotional part of the brain and the part of the brain that thinks logically.
 You are likely to start thinking differently about the memory, which leads to it having a much less negative impact on you.
 As you process a series of key memories or issues in EMDR Therapy over time, your trauma symptoms are likely to reduce, more positive ways of thinking will likely develop, and your responses and behaviour will likely start to change.
 These changes are profound and lasting, because you are addressing core issues on a deep level, rather than just managing your symptoms.